- Memetic Mutation:

-Nightmare Fuel: If you were a young child in that era, the devious rendering of the Devil's face (supposedly a caricature of Barry) kept you up at night quite a few times...although for the 1990s version, it was very likely replaced by the Joker.
+- If you were a young child during the original run, the devious rendering of the Devil's face (supposedly a caricature of Barry) kept you up at night quite a few times.

-What an Idiot: One of the special categories added was "Fast Forward _____" (debuted May 16, 1975), which allowed contestants to keep answering questions as long as they kept getting the right answer, each right answer adding the same amount to their score.
+- One of the special categories added was "Fast Forward," (debuted May 16, 1975), which allowed contestants to answer as many questions as they wanted, each one worth the amount spun, and stop after any right answer.
+A miss forfeited all the money won on that turn.
 In one game, the champion had $250 and needed to tie or beat the challenger who had reached $500.
 The champion spun a Joker and two regular categories then, without thinking, asked for "(Regular Category) for $200".
 An amazed Barry told him that he just lost the game, when the contestant should've gone off the board with the Joker and taken the Fast Forward to build up $50 or $100 questions and possibly win the game.